jwunderl/pxt-arcade/docs/courses/csintro1/teacherzone/trimmed-notes/tilemap/extensions.md

 ## What did we learn?

 1. How did using an extension impact the development of this platformer?
 What took up the largest portion of your time while doing this activity?
-2. How difficult was it to balance making your level interesting and still completable?
+2. How difficult was it to balance making your level interesting but still a game the user can complete?
 Where there any portions of the level that you had to change in order to make the game playable?

 ### ~hint